 - Tax Calculation: Per withdrawal, cost basis (your original investment per unit) is deducted; only gains are taxed.

-Bucket Strategy + Systematic Withdrawal Plans (SWP:
+Bucket Strategy + Systematic Withdrawal Plan (SWP):

 The Bucket Strategy (dividing your corpus into time-based "buckets" for liquidity, income, and growth) paired with Systematic Withdrawal Plans (SWP) emerges as a powerhouse duo for self-funded retirees.